agi90/gb-rust/README.md

 * `-m --magnification` Allows changing the magnification of the emulated screen.

 ### Features
-* MBC0, MBC1, MBC3 support
+* MBC0, MBC1, MBC3 support.
-* Works on Linux and Windows (didn't test OSX)
+* Works on Linux and Windows (didn't test OSX).
-* No sound
+* Experimental sound support.

 ### Commands
 * `F1` breaks execution and enters the debugger